djoepramono/ads-checkout-system/README.md

 This coding challenge does leave some details that are open for interpretations.
-More information can be found in [questions-and-assumptions](./docs/questions-and-assumptions.md) or alternative have a look at the [architectural-decisions](./docs/architectural-decisions.md)
+More information can be found in [questions-and-assumptions](./docs/questions-and-assumptions.md) or alternatively have a look at the [architectural-decisions](./docs/architectural-decisions.md)